 We are very excited to begin fulfilling our mission to provide supportive housing for youth aging out of foster care.
-When young adults age out, usually around 18 years old, that means they leave the system without ever having been placed in a permanent family or home.
+When young adults age out, usually around 18 years old, they leave the system without having been placed in a permanent family or home.
 They weren’t re-united or adopted, they basically just “timed out.”

 In May 2019, we launched our GoFundMe campaign for this.
 Our goal was to get at least $35,000 and we currently have about $32,000 in funding!